davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 region as the Farallon plate descended deeper into the mantle [@Atwater1998; @Wilson2005].
-Over the time interval of ca. 22-10 Ma, the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of it’s coupling to the Pacific plate.
+Over the time interval of ca. 22-10 Ma, the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of its coupling to the Pacific plate.
 The likelihood of extensional attenuation of the underthrust portion of the Monterey plate during such divergent motion is non-explored, but strongly implied in the @Bohannon1995 reconstruction.